Update April 25, 2017

 Real estate in Canada is now more of a commodity than ever, accounting for 12.5% of the gross domestic product.
 Foreign interest has become a common place and investors are buying land, buildings, houses and condominiums at unprecedented levels.
 Recently the Canadian Government has clamped down on foreign interest due to many Canadians concerns that they are being priced out of the market resulting in broad speculation over Vancouver’s heated housing stock.
 The result is numerous houses and commercial buildings sitting vacant as their values sky rocket with no need for a tenant to carry them as most houses are purchased in cash and treated like a stock rather than a house.
 With the average price appreciation of $10,000/month just one month would cover almost all the yearly expenses and the rest going into the pockets of rich investors.

-In the summer of 2016 the Canadian Government implemented a 15% tax on all real estate purchased by non-residents of Canada in the Vancouver region (This tax only applies to the city of Vancouver).
+In the summer of 2016 the Canadian Government implemented a 15% tax on all real estate purchased by non-residents of Canada in the Vancouver region.
 This has had a profound impact on the Vancouver market as the changes unfolded sales dropped as much as 26%, year over year; meanwhile sales here in Toronto are up 23.5% most likely as a result of these changes.

 Since Canada is constantly growing and properties are incredibly affordable compared to other major cities in the world we have a lot of room to grow and the landscape reflects this great opportunity.
 If you’re looking for a place to call home or looking for investment opportunities please contact me.